Mercyful Fate: Formation and first releases (1981–1985)

 Mercyful Fate was originally formed in Copenhagen in the spring of 1981, following the dissolution of the band Brats.
-Brats were a punk/metal band, featuring future Mercyful Fate members, vocalist King Diamond, and guitarists Hank Shermann and Michael Denner.
+Brats were a punk/metal band featuring future Mercyful Fate members King Diamond and guitarists Hank Shermann and Michael Denner.
 After two studio albums and several line-up changes (including the addition of Diamond and the departure of Denner), Diamond and Shermann began writing new material that was much heavier than any of Brats' previous work.
 The band's record label CBS was not pleased with the material, and demanded they stop singing in English and become more commercial.
 As a result, Diamond and Shermann quit the group and went on to form Mercyful Fate.
 Former Rock Nalle bassist Ole Beich (later of L.A.
 Guns and Guns N' Roses) briefly joined the band around this time.
 After several line-up changes and semi-professional demo tapes, Mercyful Fate released their self-titled EP in 1982.
-This line-up, consisting of King Diamond, Hank Shermann, bassist Timi Hansen, drummer Kim Ruzz and guitarist Michael Denner.
+This line-up consisted of King Diamond, Hank Shermann, bassist Timi Hansen, drummer Kim Ruzz and guitarist Michael Denner.

 In July 1983, Mercyful Fate recorded their debut album at Easy Sound Recording in Copenhagen.
-Entitled Melissa, the album was produced by Henrik Lund and released on October 30, 1983 through Roadrunner Records.
+Entitled Melissa, the album was produced by Henrik Lund and released in October 1983 through Roadrunner Records.
 Melissa has been referred to as "one of the first records to start to develop an 'extreme metal' sound" and was major influence on the then-emerging thrash metal, death metal and black metal genres.
 The character of Melissa, a witch who was burned at the stake, appears for the first time on the eponymous debut album and intermittently throughout the band's later work.
 One of the album's tracks, "Into the Coven", received particular attention two years later, when it was listed by the Parents Music Resource Center (PMRC) as one of their "Filthy Fifteen" songs due to its perceived occult content.
 King Diamond was, in reality, interested in LaVeyan Satanism, which he called "a life philosophy" and stated that it had nothing to do with the Devil of Abrahamic religions.
 After a number of concerts around Denmark, Mercyful Fate entered the studio in May 1984 to record their second studio album Don't Break the Oath, which was released on September 7, 1984.
 During the album's supporting tour, the band played the US for two months and made festival appearances in Germany.
 Despite winning a cult following around the world, Mercyful Fate broke up in April 1985, due to musical differences.
 Guitarist Hank Shermann wanted the band to move to a more commercial sound; King Diamond refused and announced his departure from Mercyful Fate, which led to the band breaking up.